Cocktails with cachaça: Rabo-de-galo

-Rabo-de-galo, which means "cock tail" (in Brazilian Portuguese cocktail is called coquetel), is a Brazilian drink made of cachaça and red vermouth.
-The history of the Rabo de Galo dates back to 1950s and the inauguration of the Cinzano factory in São Paulo, it is also known as Traçado, the Portuguese word for mixed.
-Alternatively, is known as a mixture of "everything you have in the bar" in some places.
-It is questionable whether the proportions in rabo-de-galo have ever been formally established.
-Most bartenders will simply "eyeball" the two ingredients, adjusting the proportions to the customer's taste.
-A quite common version calls for 2/3 of cachaça and 1/3 of vermouth.
-Rabo-de-galo is usually served straight up in large shot glasses.
-A popular variation in São Paulo, Brazil substitutes the vermouth with Cynar, an Italian bitter apéritif liqueur flavored with artichoke.
+Rabo-de-galo, which means 'cock tail' (in Brazilian Portuguese "cocktail" is called coquetel), is a Brazilian drink made of cachaça and red Vermouth.
+The history of the Rabo de Galo dates back to 1950s and the inauguration of the Cinzano factory in São Paulo, Brazil.
+It is also known as Traçado, the Portuguese word for 'mixed'; alternatively, it is known as a mixture of "everything you have in the bar" in some places.

+In 2024, the Rabo-de-galo was officially recognized by the International Bartenders Association (IBA) and added to its list of Contemporary Classics Drinks.

-Caju amigo (friendly cashew)
+Caju amigo

 Caju amigo, also known as cajuzinho (little cashew), is a Brazilian drink made of cachaça and cashew juice.
 In some places, a slice of cashew is put in the drinker's mouth with a little bit of salt, chewed without swallowing, and a shot of cachaça is thrown back straight- swallowing the fruit and the drink at the same time.

-Quentão (hot stuff)
+Quentão

 Quentão, which means "very hot" or "big hot one", is a hot Brazilian drink made of cachaça and spices.
 It is often served during the celebrations known as Festas Juninas.
 The sugar is first caramelized with spices (whole cloves, cinnamon sticks and ginger chunks) and citrus peels (orange and lime).
 This mixture is then boiled with water for 10 minutes.
 The cachaça is added and boiled for another 5 minutes.

 It is very common in southernmost parts of Brazil to use red wine instead of cachaça, the primary ingredient of Quentão, since this region is the largest wine producer in Brazil.

-As the name suggests, it's meant to be served hot - ideally to be served outside on social gatherings on cold nights, near a fireplace.
+As the name suggests, it's meant to be served hot – ideally to be served outside on social gatherings on cold nights, near a fireplace.
 The ginger also adds to the sensation of warmth in the drink.
 The gingery flavor should be very distinctive, high notes of cloves must be present also.
 Nutmeg is an optional ingredient, used in some recipes.

-Leite de onça (jaguar milk)
+Leite de onça

 Leite de onça (Jaguar milk) is a cold Brazilian drink made of cachaça and condensed milk.
 It is very sweet and has a very suave scent that evokes the homely atmosphere of a Festa Junina.
 It is not easy to replace the ingredients and achieve a similar result because its taste is very peculiar.

 It is usually served cold, in plain mugs, without garnish (though often cinnamon or chocolate powder is sprinkled over) so that it looks like milk at a first glance.